pawatsethaput/OpenBank/OAuth-1.0-Server.md

 The following documentation is based on the [OAuth 1.0 specification](http://tools.ietf.org/html/rfc5849) so if need more details your can refer to it.

 Before to start interact with the API, third party applications needs to get OAuth keys (consumer key and secret key).
-You can register your application [here](https://api.openbankproject.com/consumer-registration) to get those keys.
-If you want to use the sandbox before handling real data, please register you application [here](https://apisandbox.openbankproject.com/consumer-registration)
+You can register your application [here](https://api.openbankproject.com/consumer-registration) to get those keys for interacting with real data.
+If you want to use the **sandbox** before handling real data, please register your application [here](https://apisandbox.openbankproject.com/consumer-registration)

 ## Step 1 : Obtaining a request token :
 To start a sign in flow, the application must obtain a request token by sending a signed message to :